mjpitz/mjpitz/site/src/content/blog/2024-10-21-health-and-healing-substance-abuse.md

 rather than narrowing in on specific substances.
 While our drugs of choice may vary, the cravings, the urges, our experiences, are all the same.
 SMART provides several tools that help manage cravings and urges, identify triggers, provide healthy coping strategies, work through irrational thoughts, and even promote changes in our behavior.
-Finally, SMART recognizes that lifelong sobriety isn’t the goal for everyone.
-Meetings are focused on living a sober life, but lifelong sobriety isn’t required for the program.
+Finally, SMART recognizes that abstinence isn’t the goal for everyone.
+Meetings are focused on living a sober life, but abstinence isn’t required for the program.

 At first, I was reluctant to go and my first meeting definitely didn’t excite me.
 The hybrid format had issues, some folks definitely needed their own individual therapy session, and I struggled to see what I had in common with them.
 My second meeting was when things started to hit home.
 Little by little, I started to see what I had in common.
 The way they talked and thought about substances was similar to the way I talked and thought about them.
 With SMART, I was finally able to identify the triggers that led to patterns of substance abuse.
-While sobriety isn’t my lifelong goal, I do recognize that I need to be sober for now while I work on better managing my triggers.
+While abstinence isn’t my lifelong goal, I do recognize that I need to be sober for now while I work on better managing my triggers.

 [SMART]: https://smartrecovery.org/